 In the first case, the process is quite simple – you list your products on Amazon and whenever you receive an order, you ship them.
 In addition to this, you are also tasked with the responsibilities of processing refunds and returns, providing customer service, and ensuring that the products are delivered on time.
 However, to ensure that all of this goes smoothly, you need to have a reliable logistics partner.
 You also need to have the necessary infrastructure set up to avoid any scaling issues.

 By contrast, the FBA model is where you let Amazon do all of the aforementioned tasks.
 In effect, all you have to do is the label and ship your products to Amazon’s fulfillment centers and let the world’s largest e-commerce conglomerate take care of the rest.
 When you receive an order for a product, Amazon picks, packs, and ships it to the customer with the help of its well-established infrastructure.
-It also processes refunds and provides customer support, thus leaving you free to focus on your business.
+It also processes refunds and provides customer support, thus leaving you free to focus on the important aspects of your business.

 Amazon FBA Fees

-It goes without saying that these feature come at a price, often known as Amazon FBA fees.
+It goes without saying that these features come at a price, often known as Amazon FBA fees.
 This is the fees that you pay per unit and it depends on factors like the dimensions and weight of the product.
 However, before you let the idea of paying Amazon FBA fees discourage you; know that a wide majority of sellers on Amazon have opted for the FBA model primarily for the following reasons: